10yard/dkafe/readme.md

 The frontend mimics Donkey Kong gameplay.
 You control Jumpman on the familiar girders stage and have him select which game to launch.

-The default setup brings together all the excellent Donkey Kong hacks that have been developed by the community along with some new hacks made specifically for the frontend.
+The default setup brings together all the excellent Donkey Kong hacks that have been developed by the community along with some new hacks that I made specifically for the frontend.

 The built-in reward system will encourage you to play machines by awarding coins when you play well.
-Hopefully encouraging you to unlock them and get good at them!
+Earning coins will allow you to unlock machines.

 Your score targets are made visible during gameplay, and you are informed when you have earned a prize - so you know to expect a payout of coins.
-Coins are awarded after beating target scores for 3rd, 2nd and 1st prize.

-Awarded coins will drop from the top of the screen (after returning to the frontend) and Jumpman must do his best to collect them before they disappear off the bottom.
+Coins are awarded after beating target scores (for 3rd, 2nd and 1st prize).
+Coins will drop from the top of the screen (after returning to the frontend) and Jumpman must do his best to collect them before they disappear off the bottom.

 ![DKAFE awards](https://github.com/10yard/dkafe/blob/master/artwork/about/awards.png)